Bandit Social Learning: Exploration under Myopic Behavior: Introduction

 \section{Introduction}

 Reviews and ratings are pervasive in many online platforms.
-Before choosing a product or an experience, a customer typically consults reviews/ratings, then makes a selection, and then (often) leaves feedback which would be aggregated by the platform and served to future customers.
-Collectively, customers face a tradeoff between \emph{exploration} and \emph{exploitation}, \ie between acquiring new information while making potentially suboptimal decisions and making optimal decisions using information currently available.
+A customer consults reviews/ratings, then chooses a product and then (often) leaves feedback, which is aggregated by the platform and served to future customers.
+Collectively, customers face a tradeoff between \emph{exploration} and \emph{exploitation}, \ie between acquiring new information while making potentially suboptimal decisions and making optimal decisions using available information.
 However, individual customers tend to act myopically and favor exploitation, without regards to exploration for the sake of the others.
-On a high level, we ask \textbf{whether/how the myopic behavior interferes with efficient exploration}. \footnote{Put differently, we ask whether/how the presence of self-interested agents impacts the welfare achieved by an algorithm.
-This is the key question in algorithmic game theory, studied in many different scenarios (usually under the framing of ``price of anarchy").
-Many positive and negative results are known.}
+Thus, we have a variant of social learning under exploration-exploitation tradeoff.
+On a high level, we ask \textbf{whether/how the myopic behavior interferes with efficient exploration}.
+We are particularly interested in \emph{learning failures} when only a few agents choose an optimal action. \footnote{A weaker form of this phenomenon, when with positive probability an optimal action is chosen only finitely often under an infinite time horizon, is known as \emph{incomplete learning}.}

+Taking a step back, exploration-exploitation tradeoff is fundamental in the study of sequential decision-making, and the central issue in the popular framework of \emph{multi-armed bandits}~\citep{slivkins-MABbook,LS19bandit-book}.
+However, intentional exploration can be problematic when an algorithm interacts with human users, as it imposes an arguably unfair burden on the current user for the sake of the future users.
+Also, exploration adds complexity to algorithm/system design and necessitates substantial buy-in and engineering support for adoption in practice \citep{MWT-WhitePaper-2016,DS-arxiv}.
+The \emph{greedy algorithm}, which exploits known information at every step without any intentional exploration, sidesteps these issues and aligns well with customer incentives in the social-learning scenario described above.

+The greedy algorithm is widely believed to perform poorly.
+Accordingly, the huge literature on multi-armed bandits overwhelmingly focuses on intentional exploration.
+A key motivation for this comes from the following simple argument.
+Consider Bernoulli $K$-armed bandits, where the reward of each of the $K$ arms follows an independent Bernoulli distribution with a fixed mean (and nothing else is known).
+Then the greedy algorithm, initialized with some samples of each arm, never tries the ``good" arm if all initial samples of this arm return $0$, and at least one sample of some other arm returns $1$.
+So, we have a \emph{learning failure} -- convergence on a wrong arm -- which happens with a positive-constant probability over the randomness in the initial samples.

+However, we argue that our understanding of the greedy algorithm is very incomplete.
+Indeed, the failure probability in the above example is exponential in $N_0$, the number of initial samples.
+This is very weak for $N_0\gg 1$, and vacuous for $N_0\gg\log T$, where $T$ is the time horizon of interest.
+Other failure examples in the literature concern very specific one-dimensional linear structures, and do not characterize the failure probability. \footnote{See Related Work.
+In fact, the greedy algorithm is also known to perform well under some strong assumptions.} Thus, while the greedy algorithm is believed to be inefficient in some strong and general sense, \emph{we do not know} whether this is the case, even for Bernoulli 2-armed bandits, and what should be the ``shape" of such results.